Cosmic inflation and $(g-2)_\mu$ in minimal gauged $L_\mu-L_\tau$ model: Introduction

 Linking an inflationary scenario with a well motivated particle physics framework is an interesting exercise to pursue.
 There exists numerous works in this direction considering various types of supersymmetric and non-supersymmetric extensions of the SM of particle physics.
 The simplest possibility is to identify the SM Higgs as inflaton \cite{Bezrukov:2013fka}, the field responsible for the cosmic inflation.
 However, the tree level Higgs potential fails to provide a successful inflationary scenario and one requires to introduce non-minimal coupling ($\xi$) of the SM Higgs with gravity to make the SM Higgs inflation compatible with experimental data.
 It turns out that one needs a large $\xi\sim \mathcal{O}(10^4)$ to be in agreement with the observed curvature perturbations \cite{Bezrukov:2007ep}, which gives rise to the question of naturalness from unitarity point of view \cite{Barbon:2009ya,Lerner:2009na}.
 This issue can be possibly eliminated if the inflaton is identified with a gauge singlet scalar.
 Presence of gauge singlet scalar is common in different Abelian gauge extended beyond standard model (BSM) frameworks.

 In this work, we analyse the dynamics of cosmic inflation in the minimal $U(1)_{L_\mu-L_\tau}$ framework where the SM gauge singlet scalar is identified with the inflaton.
-We have adopted the conventional inflationary set up with non-minimal coupling of inflaton to gravity \cite{Park:2008hz,Okada:2010jf,Bezrukov:2013fca,Linde:2014nna} in order to satisfy the cosmological inflationary constraints as provided by Planck+BICEP/Keck \cite{Planck:2018jri,BicepKeck:2021ybl}.
+We have adopted the conventional inflationary set up with non-minimal coupling of inflaton to gravity \cite{Park:2008hz,Okada:2010jf,Bezrukov:2013fca,Linde:2014nna} in order to satisfy the cosmological inflationary constraints as provided by Planck+BICEP/Keck \cite{Planck:2018jri,BicepKeck:2021ybl}\footnote{Note that, the cosmic inflation in minimal gauged $U(1)_{L_\mu-L_\tau}$ model was also discussed in Ref.\cite{Asai:2020qax}, however the inflation sector was different from the one presented in this paper.}.
 In particular we examine the viability of $(g-2)_\mu$ satisfying parameter space in providing a consistent cosmological scenario from the onset of primordial inflation to the end of matter-radiation equality with the intermediate reheating phase\,\cite{Albrecht:1982mp,Dolgov:1989us,Kofman:1994rk,Shtanov:1994ce}.
-We observe that the measurements of $(g-2)_\mu$ along with other observational constraints restrict the $U(1)_{L_\mu-L_\tau}$ breaking scale to remain within $\sim (13-75)$\,GeV.
+We observe that the measurements of $(g-2)_\mu$ along with other observational constraints restrict the $U(1)_{L_\mu-L_\tau}$ breaking scale to remain within $\sim (9-75)$\,GeV.
 This estimate of $U(1)_{L_\mu-L_\tau}$ breaking scale along with the inflationary constraints determine the inflaton mass.
-The inflaton mass is an important quanitity which decides the dynamics of the inflaton oscillations and sets the kinematics of the energy transfer processes of inflaton to radiation.
+The inflaton mass is an important quantity which decides the dynamics of the inflaton oscillations and sets the kinematics of the energy transfer processes of inflaton to radiation.
 For a given particular inflation model with fixed number of inflationary e-folds the evolution of the Hubble horizon can be easily determined.
 On the other hand from observations, we know the dynamics of standard Hubble horizon as a function of scale factor from radiation dominated epoch till the present time.
 Therefore, to enter into a standard radiation dominated phase from the inflaton dominated Universe, the Hubble horizon during inflaton decay (reheating) must match the standard one before the onset of Big Bang Nucleosynthesis (BBN) \cite{Liddle:2003as,Martin:2010kz,Drewes:2017fmn}.
 We present a schematic diagram of this evolution as a function of scale factor in Fig.\,\ref{fig:evolution}.
 This observation tells us the completion time (or scale factor) of inflaton decay which in turn fixes the inflaton interaction strength with the SM particles for a given number of inflationary e-fold.